 - Choose differnt colors and textures of fleece to make different kinds of dragons.

-Check out my easy no sew butterfly wings and How to Train Your Dragon hats!
+I love last minute Halloween costumes that are no-sew and easy dress up costumes like easy no sew butterfly wings and How to Train Your Dragon hats.

 Like my easy crafts?
 Sign up for my newsletter below and never miss a thing!